LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

 ### Performance testing with Java Flight Recorder (JFR)
 JFR is a tool that runs alongside an application while recording low-level metrics about it, such as, memory usage and CPU profiling.

-In a production environment, JFR verified that the exchange's memory consumption relating to Micrometer was reduced by 2%.
+In a production environment, JFR verified the exchange's memory consumption relating to Micrometer was reduced by 2%.
 To take this testing one step further, I set up a testing framework to test the memory consumption of an application that increments a counter 2<sup>31</sup>-1 (2,147,483,647) times.

 | Benchmark                                                                                                                                                                                                                     | Total Memory Usage (MiB) | Most Memory Intensive Micrometer Classes |